rabbitfishy/skeetcr4ck-injector/README.md

 Source of injector for QHide gamesense.
 This is a regular loadlibrary injector that allocates csgo.exe memory in a certain address, gamesense cr4ck need specific base address to work.

+WARNING !!
+You can get VAC ban if using injector without insecure !!!

 Need to be skeet.dll in folder with injector.
 VAC support, -insecure dont needed.
 Compile in release x86, launch injector with admin rights